PagerDuty/backstage-plugin-docs/docs/migration/from-backstage-owned.md

 # From Backstage-owned plugin

-If you are migrating from the PagerDuty plugin that was maintained by Backstage ([@backstage/plugin-pagerduty](https://www.npmjs.com/package/@backstage/plugin-pagerduty)), the steps to migrate are pretty straight forward.
+If you are migrating from the PagerDuty plugin that was maintained by Backstage ([@backstage/plugin-pagerduty](https://www.npmjs.com/package/@backstage/plugin-pagerduty)), the steps to migrate are pretty straightforward.

 1. Remove the legacy PagerDuty plugin from your Backstage project